romanomaccary/geneticgrbs_v2/README.md

 ## Installation

-To run the code, it is advised to create a self-contained `conda` environment with all the proper libraries installed.
-To create the aformentioned environment, called `pygad3`, just run the following four lines of code (or follow the instructions in the file `./conda_pygad3_env.txt`, which contains also the version of all installed packages):
+To run the code, it is advised to create a self-contained `conda` environment with all the required libraries installed.
+To create the aformentioned environment, which we called `pygad3`, just run the following four lines of code (or follow the instructions in the file `./conda_pygad3_env.txt`, which contains also the version of all the installed packages):
 ```
 # 1. create the conda environment
 conda create -n pygad3 python=3.10